patrikhaslum/gscplanner/README.md

 This domain model and driver script is in need of some updating.

+### PDDL with Axioms

+Planner for PDDL with axioms, treating derived predicates and axioms as the secondary model.

+Usage:

+	python pddl_with_axioms.py <domain> <problem> [config]

+Domain and problem files are standard PDDL.
+Axioms, and some ADL constructs, are supported, but action costs are not.
+The solver uses the translator component of
+[Fast Downward](http://www.fast-downward.org) (FD) to parse PDDL and convert it to ground SAS+ representation.
+Thus, the path to the FD translator must be in `PYTHONPATH` for this solver to run.
+If the domain has no derived prediates, the solver runs without a secondary model.
+Note, however, that the FD translator will sometimes create axioms in the internal representation even if the original domain does not have them, if the domain uses certain ADL constructs.

+The secondary model is an Answer Set Program (ASP), and it can be used to compute relaxation heuristics (h<sup>max</sup>, h+) as described in the paper "Optimal Planning with Axioms" (Franc Ivankovic and Patrik Haslum, IJCAI 2015).
+Only the "strong" relaxation (using ASP consistency to decide secondary conditions) is implemented.
+To test consistency of the ASP, the [clasp](https://potassco.org) ASP solver is used.
+It may work with other ASP solvers, as long as they read the same input format.
+Note that the path to the ASP solver is hardcoded (`AxiomModel.CLASP` in `src/ac/lp.py`) and may need to be changed.

 ## Alternative domain formulations

 In addition to domain models and instance files for the global state